gatsbyjs/gatsby/docs/docs/remark-ast.md

 }
 ```

-A small library [mdast-util-to-string](https://github.com/syntax-tree/mdast-util-to-string) which is also made by Unified was used to extract the plaintext of the inner nodes, so this would remove links or other types of nodes inside the header, but given you have full access to the markdown AST, you can modify it however you wish.
+A small library [mdast-util-to-string](https://github.com/syntax-tree/mdast-util-to-string) by Unified was used to extract the plain text of the inner nodes.
+This would remove links or other types of nodes inside the heading, but given you have full access to the markdown AST, you can modify it however you wish.

 ## Loading in changes and seeing effect